 The following requests should always be discussed with the Consultant Virologist before submitting the specimen:

 - HIV Proviral DNA

 Serological and Molecular Testing

 - Viral serology, travel screen and bacterial serology

 - Blood Borne Virus Quantitative PCR

 Various non-blood samples are required for:

-- Other Viral PCR (to include DNA and RNA viruses associated with the GI tract, Skin/Rash, Eye, Gynaecological and Central Nervous System complications)
+- Viral PCR screens (to include DNA and RNA viruses associated with the GI tract, Skin (rash), Eye, Gynaecological and Central Nervous System (CNS) complications)

-- Urgent RSV / Influenza A/B PCR screen
+- Urgent SARS CoV-2, RSV and Influenza A/B PCR screen